izxxr/oblate/docs/source/guide/schema.rst

 .. note::

-    The deserialized data is not always the same as the data used to initialize the schema.
+    The serialized data is not always the same as the data used to initialize the schema.